 H1B Amendment Denied

-Assuming you have started working as per new job description or new location on H1B Amendment receipt, you can go back to old job location.
+Assuming you have started working as per the new job description or new location on the H1B Amendment receipt, you can go back to the old job location.

-You got promoted to Software Engineering manager position and your H1B Amendment is denied based on specialty occupation RFE.
-You can go back to work as per the roles and terms of earlier approved H1B.
+You got promoted to the Software Engineering Manager position and your H1B Amendment is denied based on specialty occupation RFE.
+You can go back to work as per the roles and terms of the earlier approved H1B.

 Open video in new Window >